8. Joint Ownership of French Property

 A tontine clause (or clause d'accroissement as it is also called) is used to avoid the entrenched inheritance rights of children in French law, so that no part of the property passes to them during the lifetime of any of the existing owners.

 Under tontine there is no recognition that each owner has a separate share in the ownership of the property, as is the case with indivision.
+It creates what is effectively a legal fiction.

-Accordingly, where a property is purchased by a couple en tontine then, on the of death of one of the parties, the surviving spouse/partner becomes sole owner, and is retrospectively regarded as having been so since the acquisition of the property.
+Accordingly, where a property is purchased by a couple en tontine then, on the death of one of the parties, the surviving spouse/partner becomes sole owner, and is retrospectively regarded as having been so since the acquisition of the property.

 In effect, the purchase of the property is made to the benefit of the last survivor.